 Christmas at Waddesdon Manor

 Waddesdon is beautiful at all times of year but at Christmas it gets the full light treatment.
 The facade of the house is lit with a dancing sequence of lights set to music, there will be flowers in the rose garden and the promise of interactive bubble machines.
-This is the one that I have booked to go and see with some of chums from BBC days.
+You can choose to see either house and gardens or just the gardens.

 - Christmas at Waddesdon Manor